ctrueden/equilibrium/_pages/events/case-07.md

 * Anything which touches it is cursed by (un)death.
 * Naming a creature and writing its name in the book curses them to die.
-* The SPI believes the book to be in the possession of the cancer druid Isis Ra’ksh, current whereabouts unknown.
+* The SPI believes the book to be in the possession of the cancer druid Isis Ra'ksh, current whereabouts unknown.

 **[Puzzlebox](../relics/puzzlebox)** (Knowledge)